 Tim Keller, the famous leader of Redeemer Presbyterian Church in Manhattan, says there is “an irreducible, unavoidable solitude about the human condition”.
 He finds this reality expressed, among other places, in Proverbs:

 and no stranger shares its joy.

 Our closest friends don’t really know us in our innermost being.
 We have thoughts that no one else knows.
-We have are fears we don’t share with anyone.
-No one really knows the inner me as well as I know my inner self, and that can seem isolating and desperately lonely, especially when we long to be known.
+We have fears we don’t share with anyone.
+No one really knows the inner me as well as I know my inner self, and that can make us feel isolated and desperately lonely, especially when we long to be known.

 For these reasons, the famous saying is true, that people are never as lonely as when they are in a crowd.
 We can feel all alone even among our family and closest friends.

 This doesn’t mean that we can’t make connections with people.
 The most successful of us are good at making those connections.
 We are made to connect with each other.
-But the reality is that, in the end, in the quiet moments when we are willing to be honest, no one really knows me as completely or intimately as I know myself.
+But the reality is that no one really knows me as completely or intimately as I know myself.

 Actually, the fact is that I don’t even know myself completely.
-I have images and ideas of myself that, if I am being brutally honest, don’t match up to how I behave – and, most honestly of all, don’t match up with what I see in my inner being.
+I have images and ideas of myself that, if I am being brutally honest, don’t match up to how I behave – and, if I am really being honest with myself, my construct of who I am doesn’t match up with how I act or what I see in my inner being.

 This truth is also expressed in the Bible:

 All a person’s ways seem pure to them, but motives are weighed by the LORD.
 (Proverbs 16:2 (NIV))